wisemuffin/nsw_doe_data_case_study/README.md

 # Tools included

-- SQLTools Duckdb - SQLTools is a light weight and cross platform database client tool.
+- [SQLTools Duckdb](https://github.com/RandomFractals/duckdb-sql-tools) - SQLTools is a light weight and cross platform database client tool.
 It supports MySQL, PostgreSQL, Microsoft SQL Server, Microsoft Azure, Oracle, Amazon Redshift, SQLite, Snowflake, Sybase, SAP Hana, and more.
+We can use the duckdb driver to connect to our duckdb database as an alternative to the CLI.
 - BI reporting built with [Evidence](https://evidence.dev) - an open source, code-based BI tool to write reports with markdown and SQL.

 ### SQLTools Duckdb